FUE5BASE/FUE5/README.md

 It looks awesome and it's blueprint system is perfect for replicating Factorio ingame systems if you don't know how to code.
 It also beats the standard 3D editors like Cinema4D or Blender in this particular application where you need to get realtime results.

 **Can my PC run this project?**<br>
 I've specifically bought RTX4090 just to be able to work the scenes in the trailer at around 30-60 FPS.
-I always had the settings on maximum tho. **We're currently optimizing each building and each UE blueprint to deliver good performance with larger bases.**
+I always had the settings on maximum tho. **We're currently optimizing each building and each UE blueprint to deliver better performance.**

 **Why do this?**<br>
 The factory must grow.<br>